 Living out allowances for accommodation, meals and incidentals can be paid to employees and/or contractors provided certain criteria and paperwork are kept.
 Today we'll chat about the details.

 On the CRA website, take a look at board, lodging, and transportation at special work sites.
 It lists the conditions that must be met for an allowance.

 Income Tax Interpretation Bulletin IT-91R4 Employment at Special Work Sites or Remote Work Locations has an overview and chart(s) for the requirements that must be met.
 This is an archived bulletin so you may want to download for future reference.

-A December 2009 article about living out expenses by JA Smith & Associates Inc., CPA CGA (merged with Smyth CPA LLP in November 2105) discussed:
+A December 2009 article (no longer available) about living out expenses by JA Smith & Associates Inc., CPA CGA (merged with Smyth CPA LLP in November 2105) discussed:

 The JA Smith article explains that "the Income Tax Act and the Excise Tax Act do not prescribe a reasonable allowance amount".
 The article goes on to state that "Canada Revenue Agency’s administrative position appears to be that the Treasury Board of Canada allowance rates are the upper limit for allowances".